Full of surprises.

 The Mesmerist’s bun offering steers clear of the common-or-garden pub burger.
 Refreshingly, only one of the four options contains a beef pattie.
 Hubby’s squid & chorizo ‘bun’ comprised of noodle-esque slithers of barely battered squid, sitting atop spicy chorizo slices and the obligatory tomato and lettuce, served in a brioche bun.

 My halloumi burger, also brioche bun topped, was packed with wedges of pan fried halloumi, lightly spiced with paprika, on a bed of griddled red pepper, soft red onion and salad.
 There was no scrimping on the fillings – even my butcher husband wasn’t mourning the lack of meat – and both were deliciously messy, as any decent burger should be.
-Our side order of chips were obviously handmade: not skinny fries, nor fat triple-fried gastro chips, just simple, not messed with, skin on potato chips.
+Our side order of chips was obviously handmade: not skinny fries, nor fat triple-fried gastro chips, just simple, not messed with, skin on potato chips.

 If you’ve never eaten at The Mesmerist, I urge you to go.

 If the pork belly bites are good enough to tempt a vegetarian and the veggie buns are ‘meaty’ enough to satisfy a butcher, do you need any further commendations?
 If you’ve tried the food there in the past, but been underwhelmed, go back.
-There’s a new team in town and you wont be disappointed.
+There’s a new team in town and you won’t be disappointed.
 I will definitely be returning when the weather cools down to sample the Sunday roast, but in the meantime will be a frequent visitor to work my way through the small plates menu.